tweedge/requests-html-layer/README.md

 Python 3.12-slim with [Playwright](https://playwright.dev/python/docs/docker) and [requests-htmlc](https://github.com/cboin1996/requests-html) built in.
 I couldn't get the original requests-html to work reliably (depends on pyppeteer but seems to ignore a lot of pyppeteer environment variables) - but for my case (hopefully yours too!) requests-htmlc will work.

 Pretty large image.
-Root by default.
+Root by default (may not be desirable for scraping arbitrary websites - consider the ramifications of an escape and mitigate appropriately).
 Tested before push.
 Clone and build your own if you want stability or recency.